K4kug3n/Oscar/README.md

 ## Modules

 ### Wedding
 Wedding is a fun module.
-Link Oscar to a Member of your server with (admistrator command)
+Link Oscar to a Member of your server with (admistrator command) :
 > !marry @yourMember
 Oscar's status & activity will be related to this member, and he will react if pinged by this member
+You can unlink with :
+> !divorce

-Status and actibity is updated every 10 minutes.
+Status and activity is updated every 10 minutes.